-Pre-transformer era attempts to use semantic features of items to predict associations between measurement scales using latent semantic analysis have demonstrated moderate utility (Arnulf et al., 2014; Larsen & Bong, 2016; Rosenbusch et al., 2020).
-As the ability of computerised language models to capture meaning has grown, researchers have sought to directly quantify relationships between adjectives from textual data (Cutler & Condon, 2022), to assign items to constructs (Fyffe et al., 2024; Guenole et al., 2024), to directly predict item responses (Abdurahman et al., 2024; Argyle et al., 2023) and quantify answers to openended questions (Kjell et al., 2019, 2024).
+Pre-transformer era attempts to use semantic features of items to predict associations between measurement scales using latent semantic analysis have demonstrated moderate utility (Arnulf et al., 2014; Larsen & Bong, 2016; Rosenbusch et al., 2020; Hernandez & Nie, 2023).
+As the ability of computerised language models to capture meaning has grown, researchers have sought to directly quantify relationships between adjectives from textual data (Cutler & Condon, 2022), to assign items to constructs (Fyffe et al., 2024; Guenole et al., 2024), to directly predict item responses (Abdurahman et al., 2024; Argyle et al., 2023) and quantify open-ended answers to questions (Kjell et al., 2019, 2024).

 Wulff & Mata (2023) used large language models (LLMs) to map survey items to vector space and predict empirical item correlations.
 They tested various transformer models for their ability to predict properties of psychological inventories.
-They observed a correlation of r = .22 between the semantic similarities of items as judged by OpenAl's ada-002 model (Greene et al., 2022) and the item correlations estimated in empirical data, with accuracy improving when aggregating vectors to the scale level.
+They observed a correlation of r = .22 between the semantic similarities of items as judged by OpenAI's ada-002 model (Greene et al., 2022) and the item correlations estimated in empirical data, with accuracy improving when aggregating vectors to the scale level.
 Their work shows large language models can approximately infer item correlations and outperform latent semantic analysis.
-However, their approach relied on pre-trained models that were not adapted to the domain of survey items and do not appreciate that empirical item correlations are often negative because of negation.
+However, their approach relied on pretrained models that were not adapted to the domain of survey items and do not appreciate that empirical item correlations are often negative because of negation.
 This approach cannot be expected to unlock the latent ability of the models, but rather to give a lower bound of their usefulness.
 At the same time, pre-trained models can overfit to their training data.
-Because OpenAI's large language models obtain knowledge from scraping large quantities of internet text, they presumably have seen items from existing measures co-occur in online studies and public item repositories (see Supplementary Note 11 for details on training data leakage).
+Because OpenAI's large language models obtain knowledge from scraping large quantities of internet text, they presumably have seen items from existing measures co-occur in online studies and public item repositories.
 The results for survey items that inadvertently were part of the training data can lead to more optimistic results than could be expected for novel items.

 We have adapted a sentence transformer model to the domain of survey response patterns and trained our model, the SurveyBot3000, to place items in vector space.
 The distances between item pairs in vector space produce what we will call synthetic item correlations, scale correlations, and reliabilities.
 These synthetic estimates can potentially help to cheaply evaluate measures and constructs.
-We have validated that the SurveyBot3000 can approximately infer empirical item correlations beyond its training data, by preregistering the model's synthetic estimates before collecting empirical data.
-Based on our pilot study, we predicted that the model will exhibit substantial accuracy in inferring empirical item correlations (r = .71, 95% CI [.70;.72]), and even higher accuracy in inferring latent correlations between scales (r = .89 [.88;.90]) and in inferring reliability coefficients (r = .89[.84;.94]).
+We plan to validate that the SurveyBot3000 can approximately infer empirical item correlations in data not used to train the model.
+To do so, we will preregister the model's synthetic estimates before collecting empirical data using a sample of survey participants.
+Based on our pilot study, we predict that the model will exhibit substantial accuracy in inferring empirical item correlations (r = .71, 95% CI [.70;.72]), and even higher accuracy in inferring latent correlations between scales (r = .89 [.88;.90]) and in inferring reliability coefficients (r = .86 [.76;.95]).
 We detail our predictions in our Design Table.